 What “success” means

-- Verify the signature (fail with 401 if bad — but this counts as a failure and will retry; legitimate cases shouldn’t fail signature verification, so a 401 indicates real misconfiguration).
+A 2xx response from your receiver counts as success.
+Anything else (4xx, 5xx, timeout, network error) is a failure and triggers retry.
+Your receiver should:- Verify the signature (fail with 401 if bad — but this counts as a failure and will retry; legitimate cases shouldn’t fail signature verification, so a 401 indicates real misconfiguration).

 - Acknowledge fast — return 200 within 10 seconds.
 Long work belongs in a queue/job.